What to Do After a Construction Zone Accident?

 - Inadequate warnings of dangerous road conditions.
 Signs in a construction zone should clearly call out dangerous road conditions, like potholes or other hazards.
 If they fail to, this could result in an unavoidable construction zone accident.

-What Should You Do If You’ve Been in a Construction Zone Accident?
+What Should You Do If You’ve Been in a Construction Zone Crash?

 - If you are a construction zone worker.
 If you are a construction zone worker, you should be able to file for workers’ compensation benefits if your employer is insured.
 You may also be able to receive compensation through a personal injury claim, filed with the assistance of New Orleans personal injury attorneys.